Ry-F3/Oku/README.md

 The scrollbar's basic styling came from [W3 Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_custom_scrollbar2), but this was adjusted to flow with the application's visual style.

+## **Favicon**

+I incorporated a favicon into the website, using a cutout from the previous website design.
+The orange color of the favicon complements the overall style of the website, creating a cohesive visual experience.

 ### **Unified colour scheme**